VCCT-PROG7312-2025-G2/PROG7312_POE_PART1_ST10303285/README.md

 1. Launch the application in Visual Studio (C# .NET Windows Forms).
 2. Set the startup project to MunicipalServicesApp.
 3. Run the application (F5 or Ctrl+F5).
-4. The **Main Menu** will appear – select "Report Issues."
+4. The **Main Menu** will appear â€“ select "Report Issues."
 5. Fill in the following fields:
    - Location
    - Category
    - Description (must be detailed, >25 characters recommended)
    - Attachment (optional, but encouraged)
 6. Watch the **progress bar** update as you provide more details.
-7. Submit the issue – feedback messages confirm success or errors.
+7. Submit the issue â€“ feedback messages confirm success or errors.
 8. Go back to main menu, choose "Local Events and Announcements"
 9. In the Local Events Form:
    - Search, filter, or sort events.